|

 The straight back of humans positions the head directly above the hips when a person is standing.
 Apes have a bent back and must therefore use their hands for support to keep themselves from falling over.
 The human spine is slightly S-shaped, whereas the spine in apes has a shape of a C. The ape spine is relaxed when the animal walks on all fours.
 In humans, the spine is relaxed when we walk upright.
 Any transitional forms would have had to bear an unfavourable load.
 In this connection, it is interesting to note that present aboriginal groups have a healthy upright gait.
 The only creatures that in some cases go through life with a bent posture are civilized urban humans.

 The flat face of humans makes it possible for us to see what is right in front of us.
 The chimpanzee, on the other hand, has eyes set farther back in its head and a protruding chin, making it unable to see an obstacle right in front when walking upright.
-The ape’s head is lower when he walks on all fours, thus enabling it to see the obstacles.
+The apes head is lower when he walks on all fours, thus enabling it to see the obstacles.

+The organ of balance in the human ear is designed to master the vertical spatial dimension in particular.
+In apes, on the other hand, the capacity to balance in the anterior vertical dimension is much less pronounced (2).
+When walking on all fours, apes are normally already balanced by the four contact points.
+Apes cannot walk on their toes or stand on one leg.
 Facial expression is an important part of human communication.
 We may not always be conscious of the fact, but we actually keep a constant eye on the facial expressions of the persons within our field of view.
 We try to guess their thoughts and reactions.
 Many of our own reactions are influenced by the facial expressions of others.
 For example, when we see someone with a sad face, we ask why.
 Apes have relatively few facial muscles and can only change their facial expression within narrow limits.

 The human vocal organ is conceived for the exchange of information using a language.
 Apes produce vocalizations using a different construction.
 The human larynx lies deeper in the throat, giving the tongue more room to move.
 This makes it possible to produce more vowels.
 In apes, the larynx lies much higher, making production of precise sounds impossible.
 The human oral cavity is also acoustically advantageous.

+The ability to speak depends on a corresponding part of the brain that controls the muscles used in speech and processes the signals received by the aural sense so as to make them comprehensible.
+This brain region is lacking in apes.
 The human brain is much larger than the ape brain.
 The human brain contains about 100 billion neurones, each of which has about 1,000 interconnections to other neurones.
 Counting the number of connections to the cerebral cortex at the rate of one connection per second would take 3.2 million years.

 The ability to think is what makes a human being human.
 He is self-aware and creative.
 The human brain has the unique ability to recognize beauty.
 The left half of the brain contains the centre for processing and producing language and the right half contains the centre for making and perceiving music.
-No other creature has an “ear for music.”
+No other creature has an ear for music.

-These 89 | Menu
+These 89 | Menu |

 back